azeek21/Todo-Wup/README.md

 # Parts that I satisfied:

 Necessary:
-✅ Wrote the code all by my own;
+✅ Wrote the code all by my own <br>
 ✅ Used react for sure
 ✅ used function components
 ✅ used hooks like useEffect, useState, e.t.c